DareFail/AI-Video-Boilerplate-Chrome/README.md

 ## Included Templates

-Priva-see - Pauses, mutes, and blurs any media when you look away.
+Privasee: Pauses, mutes, and blurs any media when you look away.

-How to use: On any tab, right click "Priva-see"
+- How to use: On any tab, right click "Priva-see"

 ## Acknowledgements